preetisawant/runtimes/nodejs/updates.md

 * [CVE-2018-0739](http://www.ibm.com/support/docview.wss?uid=swg22016251)

 ## June 1, 2018: Updated Node.js buildpack v3.20.2
 The SDK for Node.js buildpack v3.20.2 adds Dynatrace Managed PaaS integration for the current Node.js runtimes.
-See [Use Dynatrace to monitor Node.js in {{site.data.keyword.cloud_notm}}](dynatrace.html).

 ## May 17, 2018: Updated Node.js buildpack v3.20.1
 The SDK for Node.js buildpack v3.20.1 fixes Dynatrace PaaS integration for the current Node.js runtimes.
-See [Use Dynatrace to monitor Node.js in {{site.data.keyword.cloud_notm}}](dynatrace.html).

 ## April 9, 2018: Updated Node.js buildpack v3.20
 The SDK for Node.js buildpack v3.20 adds Dynatrace PaaS integration for the current Node.js runtimes.
-See [Use Dynatrace to monitor Node.js in {{site.data.keyword.cloud_notm}}](dynatrace.html).

 ## March 16, 2018: Updated Node.js buildpack v3.19
 The SDK for Node.js buildpack v3.19 provides IBM SDK for Node.js versions 4.8.5, 4.8.7, 6.12.3, 6.13.0, 8.9.3 and 8.9.4.
 The default is latest 6.x, so it is currently 6.13.0.